Pierogi Casserole with Kielbasa

 Brown the kielbasa

-Set a large skillet over medium high heat on your gas burner and sear the sliced kielbasa until the edges are browned and some fat renders, about 4 to 6 minutes.
+Set a large skillet over medium-high heat and sear the sliced kielbasa until the edges are browned and some fat renders, about 4 to 6 minutes.

 Transfer the kielbasa to a plate and reserve 1 to 2 tablespoons of the drippings in the pan for flavor.